Vegadjay/Dukan/APIS.md

-/api/auth/users/login:- In This endpoint user can login /api/auth/owner/register:- In this endpoint New Owner can register /api/auth/owner/login:- In this endpoint Owner can login
+/api/auth/users/login:- In This endpoint user can login /api/auth/owner/register:- In this endpoint New Owner can register /api/auth/owner/login:- In this endpoint Owner can login /api/auth/logout:- this is that endpoint that both type of user can logout